-Microsoft planning to release Windows Phone 8 reboot fix in DecemberAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft planning to release Windows Phone 8 reboot fix in DecemberAlex Wagner - Editorial Director of News and Content

 Windows Phone 8 devices finally began making their way into the hands of consumers this month, but the debut of Microsoft's new operating system hasn't been totally smooth, as some owners have reported that their handset will sometimes reboot itself for no reason.
 Microsoft told ZDNet earlier this month that it was looking into the problem, and it has now confirmed to AllThingsD that it's identified what it believes to be causing the issue.
 The company added that it's planning to push a patch out over the air in December.
 Microsoft's statement is as follows: